Computer Systems Analysts manage IT solutions to drive business goals.

 - Business Intelligence Analyst jobs: Browse and apply to BI analyst jobs

-- Software Systems Analyst jobs: Browse fresh software systems analysis jobs
+- Software Systems Analyst jobs: Browse software systems analysis jobs

 Computer Systems Analyst Job Outlook

-The computer systems analyst job market is expected to grow by 25% from 2012 through 2022, much faster than the average of all occupations.
-As organizations continue to increase their reliance on technology, systems analysts will be needed to design and configure new computer systems in all industries.
-The proliferation of mobile technologies will also create a need for new computer systems that work well with wireless devices and networks.
+The computer systems analyst job market is expected to grow by 9% from 2016 through 2026, just above the 7% average for all occupations.
+As organizations continue to increase their reliance on technology, systems analysts will be hired to design and configure new computer systems in all industries.
+The continued proliferation of mobile technologies will also create a need for new computer systems that work well with wireless devices and networks.

 Healthcare is a key sector for system analyst job growth, as government mandates and funding programs continue to drive rapid increases in electronic medical records, e-prescription services and other forms of healthcare IT that require systems analysts to design custom computer systems.